-But if you want to thicken the gravy, you can add 2 tbsp all purpose flour in the yogurt and whisk it well before adding in the pan.
+But if you want to thicken the gravy, you can add 2 tablespoon all purpose flour in the yogurt and whisk it well before adding in the pan.

 It will thicken the gravy and keep the taste intact.
-I have added just 1 tsp of maida to avoid separating of yogurt and not for thickening the gravy.
+I have added just 1 teaspoon of maida to avoid separating of yogurt and not for thickening the gravy.

 How to use Ratanjot in the curry?

-If using Ratanjot, heat 2 tbsp ghee and once the ghee is hot, switch off the flame and a small piece of ratanjot in the ghee.
+If using Ratanjot, heat 2 tablespoon ghee and once the ghee is hot, switch off the flame and a small piece of ratanjot in the ghee.

 Let the color of the ratanjot steep in the ghee for a few minute.
 Discard ratanjot and pour the ghee in the ready curry.